 The various items you can edit in LightWave all fall into one of four categories: Objects (including dynamics), Lights, Cameras, and Bones (which are contained within objects; choose the object first, then switch to Bone edit mode).
 You can only select one type of item to edit at a time; you cannot, for example, select a camera and an object together.

-To simplify item selection, the Current Item dropdown menu only lists items in the same category as your current Edit Mode.
+The Current Item dropdown menu only lists items in the same category as your current Edit Mode.

 12. Item Picker

-The Item Picker window allows you to quickly select one or more objects and to set up selection sets of objects for faster use.
+The Item Picker window allows you to select one or more objects quickly and to set up selection sets of objects for faster use.

 13. Edit Mode